Primetime planning is done in 4 logical phases

 - Phase 4 - Review and Monitor

-A Primetime Evaluation is a thorough and complete review of feelings, facts and circumstances.
+A Primetime Evaluation is a thorough and complete review of current facts, circumstances and feelings.

-It allows for both partners in a relationship to participate and combines the feedback to compare and discuss planning needs.
+It allows for both partners in a relationship to participate in the planning to compare and discuss planning needs.

 It is not intended for all the Primetime components to be done at once.
 This is not likely to be necessary and would be exhausting.

-The planning is done during the course of retirement at your pace and in accordance with your changing needs.
+The planning is done over time, at your pace, and in accordance with your changing needs.

 Because feelings, wishes and circumstances constantly change, it is necessary to regularly review your situation so that you stay on top things as things change.